esdmr/stakr/specifications.md

     <dd>
         The <dfn>auxiliary stack</dfn> (<abbr>aux</abbr> for short) is a
         secondary LIFO stack array.
-It is used to store function return offsets, and internal function variables.
+It is used to store function return offsets, and previous frame pointers.
 It is limited to a maximum of 1024 (2\^10) elements by default.
 This limit may be changed or withdrawn in later versions of the specification.
+It can not be accessed through the standard commands.
     </dd>
     <dt>Source Address</dt>
     <dd>